dspinellis/athens-visitor-info/README.md

 * [Herakleidon Museum: Science, Art, & Mathematics](https://herakleidon-art.gr/en-us/) You might be interested to see there the forty  prints of aurits Cornelis Escher (1898-1972).
 Verify that they will be on display when you visit, or see whether some other of its exhibitions interests you.
+* [SNFCC](https://www.snfcc.org/) Stavros Niarchos Foundation Cultural Center is one of the main attractions in Athens.
+It's a public space, where everyone has free access and can participate in a multitude of cultural, educational, athletic, environmental and recreational activities and events.
+It includes the Greek National Opera, the National Library of Greece as well as the Stavros Niarchos Park, one of the largest green areas in Athens, covering 21 hectares.

 ### Outside Athens